 Best for Pure Imagination

-Children touch, blow, or shake the blobs within, and then flip the page over to see how they have changed.
+Children touch, blow, or shake the blobs within, then flip the page to see how they have changed.

-It’s a print book — it’s no technological marvel and doesn’t have bells and whistles.
+It’s a print book, no technological marvel, and it doesn’t have bells and whistles.
 It’s an incredibly simple idea, developed into something brilliant.

 It’s interactive, great for groups, and teaches children about cause and effect.
 Even adults will find themselves immersed.